KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 General configuration
 -------------------------

 This option allows the user to manage all cockpit general settings that we are going to describe through images of the interface.
 Clicking on the **General configuration** button the window in figure below opens.
-This contains the **General Settings** tab and the **Widget Style** tab.
+This contains the **General Settings** tab, the **Widget Style** tab and the **CSS Editor** tab.

 .. figure:: media/image197.png

     General configuration window.

-Editing the fields of the first tab you can add or change the name and/or the description of your cockpit; moreover here you can choose the sheet color or a background image and its size.
+Editing the fields of the first tab, **General Settings**, you can add or change the name and/or the description of your cockpit; moreover here you can choose the sheet color or a background image and its size.
 In particular, in order to add a background image for the sheets, firstly you have to add the image to the catalogue of the image widget and then copy the link of the image.
 It is also possible to decide to enable the menu and the widgets functionalities when the document runs in display mode or to disable the screenshot functionality for every widgets.

-The second tab (Figure below allows to configure some style options of the cockpit, like borders, shadows, titles and background color.
+The second tab, **Widget Style**, (Figure below) allows to configure a default style for the widgets, like borders, shadows, titles and background color.

 .. figure:: media/image198.png

     Widget style tab.

-The third tab allows overriding the common css properties for the whole cockpit.
-The editor will highlight possible sintax errors.
+The third tab allows to specify CSS properties for the whole cockpit and widgets.
+Here is also possible to override common CSS properties of the widgets.
+The editor will highlight possible syntax errors.

 .. figure:: media/image497.png